-Master's students who would like to have an HR project credited with ECTS credits must provide different additional services in the respective faculties and can have these credited in different modules: In Faculty N, master students can have the HR projects credited in the portfolio module.
-They have to submit either a project proposal or a final project report in paper form as additional performance to the supervisors, who check this additional performance.
+Master's students who would like to have an HR project credited with ECTS credits must provide different additional services in the respective faculties and can have these credited in different modules:

+In Faculty N, master students can have the HR projects credited in the portfolio module.
+They have to submit either a project proposal or a final project report in paper form as additional performance to the supervisors, who check this additional performance, or they can give an oral talk at the annual Humboldt reloaded conference, respectively.

 In Faculty A, master students can receive credit for HR projects in the portfolio module (3000-410).
-For crediting with 6 ECTS credits, a 20-page project report must be submitted to the supervisors and checked (for fewer ECTS credits, correspondingly fewer pages, see module description Research Internship in the online module catalog).
+For crediting a project report must be submitted to the supervisors and checked (this additional work comprises 20 pages for a project of 6 ECTS credits and is remunerated with 1.5 ECTS credits, with fewer credits correspondingly fewer pages, see module description Research Internship in the online module catalog).

 The supervisor determines the requirements for the project report.
+Alternatively, a oral talk at the Humboldt-reloaded annual conference is also possible.

 In Faculty W, master students must submit a seminar paper within the study project to the supervisor. which is assessed at Master's level and therefore requires a more in-depth study of the topic.
 The study project can be credited as part of the portfolio module.
 A participation without ECTS credits is possible for both Bachelor and Master students.